 Affiliation Fees: Affiliation fees to external organisations may be granted.
 Details of the body to which the society wishes to be affiliated and the benefits accrued must be presented.
 CSC will fund for branch or group affiliation only and not individual members.

-Society Travel: Societies should be sure to differentiate between society trips, and sending delegates to conferences, and fill in the appropriate section in the online form accordingly.
+Society Travel: Societies may obtain funding for travel to conferences and competitions within Ireland only.
+Field trips will not be catered for.
 Society officers should especially note the stipulations regarding travel in the Grants Policy Document and that there is a finite budget.
 Applications for travel will be considered and awarded on a first-come, first-served basis.